Hardware Wallet Recovery Seeds Explained

 Make sure to copy down the recovery seed correctly

-Even if only one letter of one word of your recovery seed was written down incorrectly, then you will not be able to use the recovery seed to access your cryptoassets.
+Even if only one letter of one word of your recovery seed is written down incorrectly, you will not be able to use it to access your cryptoassets.
 Fortunately, both Trezor and Ledger offer recovery seed checks so you can confirm that your recovery seed was written down 100% correctly.